endurancerc/PIC18F4550-PICDEM_FS_USB/README.md

   to the MCU.
 When the USB device is put into bootloader mode the bootloader driver must be provided.
 It can be found in the Bootloader-Driver directory.

+NOTE: please be aware that this is NOT an Endurance R/C product.
+This tool was written by Microchip and is posted here to make it easy to find.
 -------------------------------------------------------------------------------------------------------------------------